Fern-Aerell/Rust-Game-Tebak-Angka-Random/README.md

-# Rust - Game Tebak Angka Random
+# Rust - Random Number Guessing Game

-Ini adalah repository game tebak angka random yang dibuat dengan bahasa pemrograman rust.
+This is a repository for a random number guessing game built with the Rust programming language.